What is the Ansoff Matrix?

-The matrix was developed by applied mathematician and business manager H. Igor Ansoff and was published in the Harvard Business Review in 1957.
-The Ansoff Matrix’s helped many marketers and leaders understand the risks of growing their business.
+The matrix was developed by applied mathematician and business manager, H. Igor Ansoff, and was published in the Harvard Business Review in 1957.
+The Ansoff Matrix has helped many marketers and executives better understand the risks inherent in growing their business.

 The four strategies of the Ansoff Matrix are:

-- Market Penetration: It focuses on increasing sales of existing products to an existing market.
+- Market Penetration: This focuses on increasing sales of existing products to an existing market.

-- Product Development: It focuses on introducing new products to an existing market.
+- Product Development: Focuses on introducing new products to an existing market.

-- Market Development: Its strategy focuses on entering a new market using existing products.
+- Market Development: This strategy focuses on entering a new market using existing products.

-- Diversification: It focuses on entering a new market with the introduction of new products.
+- Diversification: Focuses on entering a new market with the introduction of new products.

 The Ansoff Matrix: Market Penetration